Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/collector.md

 By default, the script executes all relevant checks in the Azure Proactive Resiliency Library v2 but it can also be configured to run checks against specific groups of resources using a runbook (`-RunbookFile`).

+## Requirements
+- PowerShell 7
+- Az Module
+  - Az.ResourceGraph
+  - Az.Accounts
+- Reader access to resources to be evaluated

 ## Quick Start
 Download and run the collector script by copying and modifying this script block:
 ```powershell